 - The frequency of accidental spills.

 Floating floors are easy to install, durable and come in a range of colours.
 Bamboo, timber veneer and vinyl will all work well in a kitchen.
-Beware of cheap veneer flooring as they will split and peel.
+Beware of cheap veneer flooring as it will split and peel.

 Floating floors do not have to be run of the mill, in fact, the opposite is true – they can create an effect that is as unique as you.